rust-lang/book/nostarch/chapter13.md

 }
 ```

-Defining and calling a closure that captures an immutable reference
+Listing 13-4: Defining and calling a closure that captures an immutable
+reference

 This example also illustrates that a variable can bind to a closure definition
 [1], and we can later call the closure by using the variable name and